rillonline/StarRunnerAdventures/r15kearsarge.md

 I felt drained.

 "I've been thinking," Dad said when everything had been quiet for a few minutes.
-"If Posthumous Patty and Dagger Dan are involved, there could be some real danger.
+"If Posthumous Patty and Deniable Dan are involved, there could be some real danger.
 To my way of thinking, they're the ones who could have killed Kearsarge.